Zack-John/active-directory-homelab/README.md

 <h1>Active Directory Home Lab</h1>

 The purpose of this lab is to simulate a small-scale enterprise environment.
 It is written assuming that you have very little or no prior experience using these tools.
+I also assume you are using a Windows computer, but should work for MacOS as well.
 The majority of time in this lab will be spent configuring a domain controller running Windows Server 2019.
 The domain controller will fill a number of roles, such as a DNS server, a remote access server, and handling Active Directory Domain Services.
 In addition to the domain controller, we will also create a Windows 10 Pro client machine to emulate the end-user experience and verify that our domain accounts and Active Directory policies are working as expected.